P3-C1 · Real Hedge Fund AI Analysis Process¶

 | Major trend cross-comparison | Look at 13F cross-section (10 top funds all adding = strong signal) |

-Public case: Before Druckenmiller added NVDA in 2023, he publicly said on the Lex Fridman podcast, "we did weeks of expert calls before buying."
+Public case: Before Druckenmiller added NVDA in 2023, he described a "weeks of expert calls before buying" research process on Norges Bank "In Good Company" / Bloomberg interviews (paraphrase, not verbatim).
 He didn't buy just because ChatGPT was hot.

 Retail comparison: Retail investors don't do expert calls; they use Twitter as their expert.
 Information density is 100x different.
 But actually reading free transcripts + 13F + IR PDFs already puts you ahead of 90% of retail investors.